 - MySQL 8.x download – refer to MySQL official documentation portal for installation guidelines

 Windows install process

-- Download the MySQL server 8.x installer directly from here.
+- Download the MySQL server 8.0.28 or higher installer directly from here.
 The msi installer package is preferred as it makes installation straightforward.
 Once download is complete, launch the installer to get started.

 - To make sure we cover all the needed dependencies select the Full setup type.
 Click Next to continue once the selection is made.

 - The installer will automatically check for requirements, the missing requirements can be ignored for our purposes as we will not need these for the subsequent Aparavi component installs.
 Clicking Next to proceed will result in a popup warning, click Yes to accept the warning and proceed.

 - The next step is the actual installation, you can review all the products that will be installed and select Execute to begin the installation process.

 - The MySQL installer will begin installing the products one by one, once completed, verify all products are successfully installed and click Next to move on.

 - Now that the installation step is complete, you will need to configure the MySQL Server installation.
 Click Next to proceed to the configuration step.